 What Is WooCommerce?

-WooCommerce comes with an array of essential tools for setting up an online store, with product pages, shopping carts, payment portals, and options for customizing your store’s general WordPress theme.
-Users can also install WooCommerce-friendly themes from the WordPress theme directory and a variety of online developers.
-If the core features of WooCommerce don’t provide all the functions you’re looking for, you can add more with a variety of extensions that can be purchased and installed into the basic plugin.
+WooCommerce services come with an array of essential tools for setting up an online store, with product pages, shopping carts, payment portals, and options for customizing your store’s general WordPress theme.
+Users can also install WooCommerce-friendly free themes from the WordPress theme directory and a variety of online developers.
+If the core features of WooCommerce don’t provide all the functions you’re looking for, you can add more with a variety of extensions that can be purchased and installed into the basic WordPress plugin.

 What Is Shopify?